 The president was attending a state event at the Japanese prime minister's home when he came down with a case of stomach flu.

 On Jan.
 8, 1992, President George H.W.
 Bush caused a commotion when he passed out at a state event in Japan.
-Though not quite on par with the political scandals that the U.S. is used to now, Bush’s mishap left quite a mark on the Japanese people.
+Though not quite on par with the political scandals that the United State is used to now, Bush’s mishap left quite a mark on the Japanese people.